 Given the slightly longer wizarding lifespan, the lack of clear demarcation between the internal “stages” of a wizard’s adult life, and, perhaps, most important of all, the fact that these life stages are each of somewhat irregular duration, wizarding society may not be subject to the sort of pressures that create cyclic history at all, and should not be assumed to replicate it in this, or any other regard.
 Indeed, such shifts in Muggle social dynamics may utterly mystify wizards.

-However, with DHs it has finally been openly admitted that the “Seclusion” of most of wizarding society is a sham.
+However, with DHs it has finally been more or less openly admitted that the “Seclusion” of most of wizarding society is a sham.
 Other than that minority of wizards who are able to live in Hogsmeade itself or within such secluded districts as Diagon Alley, most of the wizarding population lives among Muggles in the vicinity of a half-dozen or so traditional semi-wizarding villages.
 There is no way to completely avoid being swept up into the dynamics of cyclical history under such conditions.

 Wizarding society however, almost certainly does not go through the periodic cycles of child-centeredness which can be noted in mundane society.
 Young wizards are taught the academic basics and given a moral grounding entirely at their parents’ discretion until they reach an age that their magic is trainable, whereupon the Ministry finally takes an interest in them, and they are effectively removed from their parents, and herded into a secure facility where this critical matter is overseen by experts.
 Their progress is monitored by a Ministry Department, with a view toward cherry picking the top performers into key, entry-level Ministry positions.
 The Ministries of Magic being one of the key industries of the wizarding world, its largest single employers, and, being the ones that oversee and administer the training facilities, have first choice of the newly qualified.